22 March 2018

 The games signature event, Track & Field, will return to Brown Stadium where they began 40 years ago.
 Additional events include:

-Archery; 3x3 Basketball; Tenpin Bowling; Cycling; Golf; Pickleball; 5k Road Race; Softball; Swimming; Tale Tennis, Track & Field, Triathlon and Volleyball.
+Archery; 3x3 Basketball; Tenpin Bowling; Cycling; Golf; Pickleball; 5k Road Race; Softball; Swimming; Table Tennis, Track & Field, Triathlon and Volleyball.

 The RI Senior Games offer men and women over the age of fifty a sporting experience that emphasizes fun, fitness and friendly competition at some of the most outstanding athletic venues in the state.
 We also offer master athletes (Women and Men over the age of 40) the opportunity to participate in several of our events.
 The games are targeted at encouraging older adults to develop and maintain good physical fitness through regular participation in exercise, recreational activity and sporting competitions.